pirsch-analytics/pirsch-wordpress/readme.txt

 = 2.0.0 =

 - added embedded dashboard
+- added toggles to disable tracking entirely and for logged in users
 - improved page path filter
 - improved and simplified UI
 - removed client ID + secret option in favor of access keys